FraPochetti/visual-llms/README.md

 ### Choosing the Right Model

-**Imagen 4 (Default for Creation):**
+**Imagen 4 Ultra (Default for Creation):**
-- Best for: High-quality photorealistic images
+- Best for: Highest-quality photorealistic images
-- Strengths: Detailed textures, realistic lighting, professional quality
+- Strengths: Superior detail, realistic lighting, professional quality
+- Resolution: 2K (2048×2048 pixels)
-- Use when: You want the highest fidelity image generation
+- Use when: You want the absolute best image generation quality
 - Speed: Fast generation (~5-10 seconds)
+- Cost: $0.06 per image (Ultra tier - same price for 1K or 2K!)

 **Nano Banana (Alternative for Creation + Only Option for Editing):**
 - Best for: Creative variations and image editing